microstub/microstub.github.io/about.md

 # Lunar RF Labs

-`Lunar RF Labs` is a small research company that specialises in the design of VHF long range radio-frequency modules for use in embedded systems.
+`Lunar RF Labs` is a small RF electronics research company that specialises in the design of long range, VHF modules for use in embedded systems.

 > We are Lunar RF Labs©, a radio-frequency research laboratory. <br>